 The basic visualization of those three elements is a space where a horizontal axis represents time, a vertical axis shows involved sides, and the area inside is a place for planned changes.

 There is a variety of tools for roadmaps creation.
-You could probably create your roadmap on a single excel spreadsheet or you could choose from several stand-alone services like:
+You could probably create your roadmap on existing pages of your excel spreadsheet or you could choose from several stand-alone services like:

 Despite many available dedicated solutions for building roadmaps, many teams prefer using virtual boards, like Whiteboards or Miro, that support the creation and management of their strategies and be a control-hub for their team collaboration, planning, prioritization, or brainstorming at the same time.
 Those apps give their user more freedom in collaboration and creativity.
-Moreover, virtual whiteboard solutions cover multiple team needs, so they don’t need to buy special software for each activity.
+Moreover, virtual whiteboard solutions cover multiple team member needs, so they don’t need to buy special software for each activity.

 Creating roadmap in Confluence pages

 Whiteboards for Confluence is your Confluence roadmap planner.
-You can easily generate roadmaps using post-its, lines, text elements, as well as basic dependencies if necessary or test ready-to-use roadmap templates from our template library.
+You can easily generate roadmaps on new pages using sticky notes, lines, text elements, as well as basic dependencies if necessary, add other macros to better visualize your processes, or test ready-to-use roadmap templates from our template library.

-Besides, it is possible to operate with Jira issues, like epics, tasks, etc., in Whiteboards for Confluence, thanks to integration with Jira.
+Besides, it is possible to operate with Jira links and issues, like epics, tasks, etc., in Whiteboards for Confluence, thanks to integration with Jira.
 You can import issues from your project and reduce the time of creating elements for your roadmap.

-Roadmaps created in Whiteboards can be easily embedded into your Confluence pages to support your strategy content easily.
+Roadmaps created in Whiteboards can be easily embedded into your existing pages on Confluence to support your strategy content easily.
 This way, you can create executive visual roadmaps and actively collaborate with investors or management to get their buy-in.

 Creating Roadmap in Jira